rbarrois/fgpst-android/README.md

 * preferences validation
 * class names changed
 * android studio project structure
+* send positions to free-gps-tracker.appspot.com by default

 ## TODO
 * if network is not available save position to local DB and send it later
+* refactor buildPositionMsgFromCurrLocation to a command class?
+* fixup commands tracker start, tracker stop
+* update screen with latest position